mrcavalcanti/mosaicoo/docs/sources/installation/docker.md

 ## Run Grafana

-You can run the latest Grafana version, run a specific version, or run an unstable version based on the main branch of the [grafana/grafana GitHub repository](https://github.com/grafana/grafana).
+You can run the latest Mosaicoo version, run a specific version, or run an unstable version based on the main branch of the [grafana/grafana GitHub repository](https://github.com/grafana/grafana).

 ### Run the latest stable version of Grafana